Our caring and compassionate

-I have been in veterinary medicine for the past 25 years, 19 years of it working in busy emergency practice and running the ICU department.
-I have been married to my best friend for 30 years.
-We have two children, Ashley, a stay at home mom to our two grandsons, and Nick, who is a professional pilot living in Fishers.
+I have been in veterinary medicine for the past 30 years, 20 years of it working in busy emergency practice and running the ICU department.
+I have been married to my best friend for 3 years.
+We have two children, Ashley, a stay at home mom to our two grandsons, and Nick, who is a professional pilot.
 We love to be outdoors, hiking, biking, camping, kayaking, fishing and sitting by a fire with our grandsons.
 Life is good.